Click Here to go back to the MPH Nutrition and Dietetics Main Page

 How much does our MPH Program Cost?

 The MPH Nutrition & Dietetics Program is a two-year program with 10.0 Full Course Equivalents.
-Graduate degree fees are assessed as a flat rate Program Fee.
-Fees are calculated annually for each of the two years.
-Please note that fees change every year, please refer to Current Fall-Winter Fee & Refund Schedules for the most updated information.
-In 2022-23 the annual fee for domestic students was $10,070 for all MPH programs.
+Graduate degree tuition is assessed as a flat rate Program Fee.
+Tuition is calculated annually for each of the two years.
+Please note that tuition and any additional fees may change every year, please refer to Current Fall-Winter Fee & Refund Schedules for the most updated information.
+In 2024-25 the annual tuition for domestic students was $10,070 for all MPH programs.
 Refer to Current Fall-Winter Fee & Refund Schedules.

 Can I work while I’m in the program?